isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

 <p><img src="/images/residents/redeem_voucher.png" alt="Sample Redeemed Voucher SMS" style="width:169px !important;height:170px !important;" />
 	</p>

-<p>A typical SMS from RedeemSG will look like the screenshot on the right.
+<p>A typical SMS from RedeemSG will look like the screenshot on the above.
 Please note that the masked NRIC portion and exact voucher link URL blurred will vary.</p>
     </div>
 	</li>
 		<li>